 - The participants' identities will not be disclosed to NIH-designated data repositories; and

-- An IRB or equivalent has reviewed the proposal and assures NIH that:
+- An IRB or equivalent body has reviewed the proposal and assures NIH that:

 - The data collection protocol appropriately protects the research participants;